kasperskov/monome_grainfields_m4l-v1.1/README.md

 #### Lemur interface

-Control individual voices directly in the application or via the included Lemur interface (requires Lemur on iPad).
+Control individual voices directly in Ableton or via the included Lemur interface (requires Lemur on iPad).

 Install the interface on iPad ('monome_grainfields.jzml' located in the project folder) and make sure to provide the correct port and host settings for incoming and outgoing OSC.

-Patch created by Kasper Fangel Skov 2016
+Max for Live devices created by Kasper Fangel Skov 2016